djccarew/watson-dojo-pm-tester/README.md

 # Overview

-This lab is designed to demonstrate how to use the IBM Data Science Experience to build a predictive model within a Jupyter Notebook.
+This lab is designed to demonstrate how to use IBM Data Science Experience to build a predictive model within a Jupyter Notebook.
 The predictive model is then deployed to the Watson Machine Learning Service in Bluemix where it is consumed by users accessing a Node.js application.

 ![Flow](images/Picture35.png)

 1. The developer creates an IBM Data Science Experience Workspace.
-2. The IBM Data Science Experience depends on an Apache Spark service.
+2. IBM Data Science Experience depends on an Apache Spark service.
-3. The IBM Data Science Experience uses Cloud Object storage to manage your data.
+3. IBM Data Science Experience uses Cloud Object storage to manage your data.
 4. This lab is built around a Jupyter Notebook, this is where the developer will import data, train, and evaluate their model.
 5. Import data on heart failure.
 6. Trained models are deployed into production using IBM's Watson Machine Learning Service.